zoeurk/webradio/README.md

 Sometime services like bind doesn't start corectly
 In a first time I would like to start my webradio whitout rc.local...
 sorry
 But this doesn't use rc.local at every time :)
+web-cgi more update then web